 If you don’t have the premium version of My Fitness Pal, use the percentages to get the carbs, fat and protein numbers as as close as possible to the macros you calculated in step one.
 If you want to set the numbers exactly, you’ll have to upgrade the app, or use the Chrome desktop extension to be able to set them in grams.

-Same for if you have different macros fro training days versus rest days or are planning a refeed day: you’ll have to manually change them unless you get the premium version which allows to have different goals set for every day of the week.
+If you plan to have different macros for training days versus rest days, or have a refeed day, you’ll have to manually change the numbers each day, unless you get the premium version which allows to have different goals set for every day of the week.

 Step Five: Measure.

 Enter your starting body weight into My Fitness Pal.
 I’d also recommend taking photos form the front, side and back as well as measurements at the chest, waist and hip.
 Your photos and measurements will be the best way to track your progress.
 You can enter your measurements into My Fitness Pal or create a spreadsheet to keep track of them.
 I would recommend weighing yourself daily and taking photos and measurements weekly.